nick-oconnor/minesweeper/README.md

 ![Gameplay](gameplay.png "Gameplay")

 A minesweeper simulator and solver written in Go.
-The solver has 3 modes, executed in the following preference:
+The solver has three modes, executed in the following preference:

 ### Fully Constrained

 The solver generates a matrix with all known constraints.
-It transforms the matrix to reduced-row echelon form.
+It transforms the matrix to RREF.
 It then solves all solvable rows.

 Take the following layout: